 IB Board vs CBSE: Which Board is the right choice for your child?

+If we talk about the curriculum of CBSE vs IB Board, the curriculum of both boards is widely recognised.
+Most of the students find the CBSE board syllabus easy as compared to the IB Board.
 The IB Schools are more expensive as compared to CBSE.
-The annual tuition fees for IB board is in lakhs for most of the schools while CBSE is more affordable with lower annual tuition and exam fees.
+The annual tuition fees for IB board are in lakhs for most of the schools, while CBSE is more affordable with lower annual tuition and exam fees.

 Students can choose schools with any board since each board’s approach is different in serving students to help them reach their goals.
 Below, we have provided information on the difference between the IB board and CBSE.